stephenslab/ebnm/README.md

 # ebnm: Fit the Empirical Bayes Normal Means problem

-The ebnm package fits the EBNM problem with a prior that is a mixture of a point mass at 0 and a Laplace distribution.
+The `ebnm` package fits the EBNM problem.
+Currently it does this for a simple "point-Laplace" prior: that is a mixture of a point mass at 0 and a Laplace distribution.
 It is derived from the Empirical Bayes methods developed by I. M. Johnstone and B. W. Silverman.
 It is designed to be fast and stable.